-Housing starts and foreclosures offer insight into the current economic malaise in the United States.
+Toward new national economic metrics: Housing starts (New residential construction) and foreclosures offer insight into the current economic malaise in the United States.
 They also reflect an ingrained view of consumption measures as the yardstick for economic health.
 Our measurement system is driving us to establish conditions similar to those before the recession.

 If we just take housing starts, we have a measure that reflects not just the willingness and desire of American’s to own homes and the property that surrounds them, but also the ancillary dollars spent outfitting those homes.
-With horrible tight credit, any under-qualified borrowers will be unlikely to spend huge amounts on any new home.
-Home ownership is an area of stress, especially in a de-leveraging economy.
+With horribly tight credit, any under-qualified borrowers will unlikely require a huge down payment on any new home.
+Homeownership is an area of stress, especially in a de-leveraging economy.
 The measure does not reflect the current mode of conservative cash positions.

-In the current climate, the most health indicator may be the continued resistance of individuals to bite off more than they can chew.
+In the current climate, the most healthy indicator may be the continued resistance of individuals to bite off more than they can chew.
 We should be seeing this as a positive move toward a more sustainable economy, one less prone to bubbles and bursts.
-If we are looking for positive home ownership metrics, we should be looking at:
+If we are looking for positive homeownership metrics, we should be looking at:

 - Lower requests for second mortgages